pabs-code/Grayify-equalization-and-enhancement-filter/README.md

   - [License](#license)

 ## About
-This Streamlit application converts an uploaded image to grayscale and generates a histogram of pixel intensities.
+Grayify is a Streamlit application that converts an uploaded image to grayscale and generates a histogram of pixel intensities.
 It also offers two filter options - Equalize (histogram equalization) and Enhance (contrast enhancement).
 This project uses Python libraries such as `streamlit`, `Pillow` for image processing, `numpy`, `matplotlib`, and `opencv-python`.

 ## Features
 1. Image upload capability